samc5/Soft-Dev/wikiDump/readme.md

-#Place to store code for wiki assignment.
+# Place to store random code for wiki assignment.
 Not to be evaluated